 Because of the dietary needs of dogs, both their tooth structure and intestinal tract have become adapted to an omnivorous diet.
 This means that, under normal circumstances, dogs can meet their nutritional needs by eating a combination of plant and animal foods.
 The source of the proteins and fats is less important than the quality and digestibility of these essential components of the dog's diet.
 Dogs can thrive if they are fed a properly balanced vegetarian diet.
 However, an all-meat diet would be unbalanced and would not meet all of a dog's nutritional requirements.

-As research into basic and applied nutrition has expanded our knowledge of canine nutrition, we now know that a well-balanced diet must also include an appropriate amount of minerals, vitamins, certain essential amino acids (from proteins), and specific essential fatty acids (from fats).
-These components are needed to build and maintain tissue and carry out biological reactions, and the necessary amounts vary somewhat with the dog’s stage of life (puppy, adolescent, adult, pregnancy, senior).
+As research into basic and applied nutrition has expanded the knowledge of canine nutrition, it is now known that a well-balanced diet must also include an appropriate amount of minerals, vitamins, certain essential amino acids (from proteins), and specific essential fatty acids (from fats).
+These components are needed to build and maintain tissue and carry out biological reactions, and the necessary amounts vary somewhat with the dog's stage of life (puppy, adolescent, adult, pregnancy, senior).